 We believe that life is a gift to share.
 Our services provide the gift of life through tissue donation and transplantation.

-The TMH Tissue Bank is a non-profit service dedicated to the supply of safe, reliable and cost-effective human tissues for transplantation.
+The TMH Tissue Bank is a non-profit service dedicated to the supply of safe, reliable, high quality and cost-effective human tissues for transplantation.
 Conceived as part of a programme of the International Atomic Energy Agency (UN) to promote the use of radiation for upgrading healthcare in the Asia-Pacific Region, it was established in 1988, at a time when Tissue Banks were almost unheard of in India, and few existed in Asia.
 A pioneer in the field, it is the first tissue bank in India to use radiation for the sterilisation of biological tissues, and in 2004 became Asia’s first Tissue Bank with an ISO 9001:2000 Certified Quality Management System.

 The removal, storage and transplantation of human organs and tissues for therapeutic purposes is regulated by the Transplantation of Human Organs and Tissues Act, 1994, and as required by this Act, the TMH Tissue Bank was registered with the Directorate of Health Services, Maharashtra State in 2001.
 After every five years The TMH Tissue Bank ensures renewal of registration, obtained from the appropriate authority after an in depth review and scrutiny of documentation and procedures.

 Tissue Banking is a multidisciplinary service requiring compliance with statutory regulations, stringent quality control and continuous interaction with professionals and the community.
-At the TMH Tissue Bank we are committed to respecting the gift of donated tissue and meeting the demands of transplanted tissue by:
+At the TMH Tissue Bank we are committed to respecting the gift of donated tissue and meeting the demands of transplanted tissue by

-Tissue Banking requires a proper understanding of the legal, ethical, medical and social aspects, as well as the design and layout of the Tissue Bank, and quality control.
 Our experience of setting up India's first multi-tissue bank, inclusive of its design, protocols and clinical applications, constitutes part of the IAEA Multi-media Distance Learning Package, the first of its kind for tissue bank operators, managers and doctors, introduced in 1997.

 Additionally, assistance in the form of hands-on training, consultation and project proposals are provided for setting up tissue banks and/or tissue retrieval centres in different parts of the country.
 TMH has helped establish such facilities at hospitals in Jodhpur, Chennai, Coimbatore, Bengaluru, Mumbai, Surat, Mangaluru and Jaipur.